saintsal/daoistry/content/mindsets/coordination-is-value.md

 People align to a North Star without being an owner, employee or shareholder.
 It's an economic alignment around a new kind of virtual object that is neither company or app.

-When we look a tokens as participation rules laid out as economic incentives, we may not even need human managers to coordinate us.
-Coordination through well-designed token economies minimises the need for hierarchical leadership and middle management because the incentives move people towards self-coordination and rewards result-getters rather than owners.
+When we look at tokens as *participation rules laid out as economic incentives*, we may not even need human managers to coordinate us.
+Coordination through well-designed token economies minimises the need for hierarchical leadership and middle management because the incentives move people towards self-coordination and rewards the result-getters.

 Attracting people around a common goal isn't new, but coordinating them with a tradable, functional tokens is very new.
 And it's worth something because it enables us to achieve goals that matter to us, especially goals we find challenging with our current forms of coordination.
+We are all aware of the downsides of corporate cultures, NGO success rates and government incompetence.
+Well, blockchains and DAOS add a new tool to our toolbelt.

 We'll leave you with Lotti herself, explaining why we value these systems, even at the start, before they've done anything useful: